Skip to content

 Schema Type Mapping

-OpenApiWeaver maps OpenAPI 3.0-3.2 schema types to C# types as follows.
+OpenApiWeaver maps OpenAPI 3.0-3.2 schema types to C# types according to the following rules.

 Primitive types